|Ghastly American import|

 These days parents buy a house in the right area near the right schools (where the children will meet the right people), pay public school fees ditto, and shell out for university ditto ditto.
 Do they ever admit their motives to themselves or each other?
-(In Jane Austen, the girls – and boys – had to pretend to be totally ignorant of what was going on, and the girls had to pretend they didn’t want to get married at all, as Captain Wentworth points out in Persuasion.)
+(In Jane Austen, the girls – and boys – had to pretend to be totally ignorant of what was going on, and the girls had to pretend they didn’t want to get married at all, as Mrs Smith points out in Persuasion.)

 Writing in the Times about the death of dinner party, Shane Watson lamented: “There are no single men, there never were.”
 (Giving dinner parties was a terrible lot of work, and only really made sense when you had servants.)

 Teales and Definitelies can be quite open about wanting to get a boyfriend, get engaged, get married, have children.
-Poor Upwards are forced to pretend to want to be writers and actresses, to be utterly wonderful and daring and unique.
+Poor Upwards are forced to pretend they want to be writers and actresses, to be utterly wonderful and daring and unique.
 They settle down and get married anyway, just a bit later.
 Unless they think they are somehow too special to get married, and live together without the legal and financial benefits of marriage.
 They think cohabitation gives you legal rights, which it hasn't since 1753.

 Writer Bruce Chatwin was married, though gay.
 He “hated the idea of divorce, while finding ‘something “awful” in the idea of two men living together’.”
 Meanwhile Lucian Freud thought birth control was “squalid”.